isaiah/transit-erlang/README.md

 transit-erlang
 ==============

-Test and developed on erlang R17.
+Test and developed on Erlang/OTP R17.

 Usage
 -----